Springtime Sniffles: Is It a Cold or Seasonal Allergies?

-Airborne pollen particles prompt immune cells in the nose and airways to overact and release chemicals such as histamine.
+Seasonal allergies occur when airborne pollen particles prompt the immune cells in the nose and airways to overact and release chemicals such as histamine.
 This leads to classic allergy symptoms like:

 - Clear discharge from the nose